jldeveloper27/programmerquotes/index.md

 ---

 #Programmer Quotes
-Below is are the quotes said by many a programmer
+Below is are the quotes said by many a programmer!!